Viluppuram

 Viluppuram, Villupuram, or Vizhuppuram (/ta/) is a city and the administrative headquarters of Viluppuram district of Tamil Nadu.

 Located 61 km south west of a Tiruvannamalai and 35 km north west of Cuddalore null The town serves as a major and largest railway junction, and National Highway 45 passes through it.
 Agriculture is a main source of income.
-As Government of India 2021 census data indicated, Viluppuram had a population of 1,91,131. and the town's literacy rate has been recorded as 90.16% by Census 2011.
+As Government of India 2021 census data indicated, Viluppuram had a population of 191,131. and the town's literacy rate has been recorded as 90.16% by Census 2011.

-In 1919, Villupuram city was officially constituted as a Municipality which today comprises 42 wards, making it one of the largest City in Tamilnadu.
+In 1919, Villupuram city was officially constituted as a Municipality which today comprises 42 wards, making it one of the largest cities in Tamilnadu.

 History

 In 1677, [Shri Chhatrapati Shivaji Maharah] took Gingee area with the assistance of Golkonda forces.
 Later in 18th century, both the English and French acquired settlements in South Arcot.
 During the Anglo-French rivalry, the entire district was turned into a war land.
 After some time, the entire area came under the control of East India Company.
 It remained under British authority till 1947 when India became independent.

 After independence, the district as we know it today, was part of the larger South Arcot District headquartered at Cuddalore.
 On 30 September 1993, Villupuram became the headquarters of the newly created Vizhuppuram District as a result of the division of the South Arcot District.